 In many cases the UI Profile will already contain the users you would like the change applied to, however in some cases you may want to add additional users.
 In the next step, which is optional depending on your needs, we’ll show you how you can add additional users to a UI profile so they can benefit from the customization as well.
 Feeling a bit confused?
 Don’t worry, everything is explained in the bonus insight and following steps.

-Bonus Insight for Users The UI Profile is like a group; it’s a way of creating different categories of users in your Sage 300c solution for various customizations and restrictions.
+Bonus Insight for Users The UI Profile is like a group; it’s a way of creating different categories of users in your Sage 300cloud (formerly Sage 300c) solution for various customizations and restrictions.
 One benefit of this feature is that users can be added into multiple different UI Profiles so you can customize user profiles in multiple ways at once.

 The Customization ID is assigned to a UI Profile which should already be set up for you by your system administrator, and could for example be Accounting, Purchasing, Marketing, Support, Clerk, etc. While a UI Profile may be an entire department, it may also just be a team within a department because different groups have different requirements.
 The Customization Description shows the description of the profile you’ve selected (Customization ID) but in this example Clerk is self-explanatory so no further explanation was deemed necessary.

 A UI Profile can have multiple customization IDs attached to it.
 In our example, we changed the label for the AR Invoice Entry screen, but you can create additional customizations for the AP Invoice Entry screen and attach it to the same UI Profile (Clerk).
 Once you’ve added a customization ID to a UI profile, then that entire group is affected.